 For example, I was definitely nervous when I did the announcements for the first time on Monday morning.
 I felt really jittery, especially because I was actually super tired.
 (It was Monday morning and I was fighting a cold.)
 What should I say?
 What if I lost my train of thought in the middle of one of my sentences?
 What if I paused for too long?
 Or talked too fast?
 What if I held the mic too close to my mouth and everything got all muffled and no one could understand a word I said?

-But one of the other teachers told me later that day that everyone was like, “Woah, she sounds so happy and energized for a Monday morning!” while I was giving the announcements.
+But one teacher told me later that day that everyone was like, “Woah, she sounds so happy and energized for a Monday morning,” while I was giving the announcements.
 (Really?
 I was so paranoid that I was inaudible!)
-And today, another teacher also told me, “You sound very happy during morning announcements, like you’re having a great time down there by yourself.”
+And today, another teacher told me, “You sound very happy during morning announcements, like you’re having a great time down there by yourself.”

 I talk and laugh with those teachers all the time; I wouldn’t have thought my happy voice was unfamiliar to them.
 And don’t all the teachers generally sound happy during announcement time?
 But apparently a certain joyful energy comes out during my announcement time that I was unaware of.
 That special zing.
 (And it’s true, I am laughing to myself as I give the announcements..)